demisto/splunk-app/add-on/TA-Demisto/README.md

 # REQUIREMENTS

 * Splunk version 6.3 >=
-* This application should be installed on Search Head.
+* This application should be installed on Search Head or Universal forwarder, Indexer, and Search Head if applicable.

 # Recommended System configuration
 * Standard Splunk configuration of Search Head.